Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 Attackers (rows):

 * Random Assholes - malicious individuals, harassers or unsophisticated mobs
-* Assholes with resources - organized hate groups, more sophisticated / technical Random Assholes, more dedicated assholes ("jilted lovers" with resources), rogue cops
+* Small organizations (e.g., Assholes with resources) - organized hate groups, more sophisticated / technical Random Assholes, more dedicated assholes ("jilted lovers" with resources), rogue cops
 * Governments / Multinational corporations - The Orange One, surveillance apparatus, Wal-Mart, tech companies like Apple+Google+Facebook, etc.

+"Z-axis" aspects:

+* "Categories" from [PRISM-Break](https://prism-break.org/en/all/), i.e., what to do for server security versus what to do for device/endpoint security versus what to do for data in motion/at rest.

 # Individuals vs. Random Assholes